 - Satellite Page Provides the satellite signal status.
 At power up, this page is displayed as satellites are acquired.
 Three satellites are required for a two-dimensional fix (no altimeter) and four satellites are required for a three-dimensional fix. - Trip Computer Page Provides trip and navigation data such as Trip Odometer, Maximum Speed, and Elevation.
 The fields can be changed by pressing the MENU key and using the ROCKER to highlight the Change Fields option.
 Use the ROCKER and ENTER keys to view and edit the available information for each field. - 3.
 Map Page Provides a detail map of the area surrounding the current location.
-Detailed maps are provide by preloading them using MapSource.
+Detailed maps are provide by preloading them using Garmin Express and/or Garmin BaseCamp Software.
 Descriptive information fields provided on this page can be changed by pressing the MENU key and using the ROCKER to highlight the Change Fields option.
 The descriptive information fields can be assigned for both modes of the Map Page (Navigating and Not Navigating).
-Use the ROCKER and ENTER keys to view and ediy the available information for each field. - 4.
+Use the ROCKER and ENTER keys to view and edit the available information for each field. - 4.
 Compass Page Provides an electronic graphical compass and indicates direction to go and direction of travel. - 5.
 Main Menu This page provides a directory of advanced features and settings. - Active Route Page When the 60CSx is navigating, information on this page is presented dependent on the type of navigation:

-- 6 Active Route Page (continued) - If "Follow Roads" or "Shorter Distance" is selected for navigation, the Turn by Turn route page is displayed.
+6 Active Route Page (continued)

+- a.
+If "Follow Road" is selected for navigation, the Turn by Turn route page is displayed.
 The ROCKER can be used to highlight each leg of the route.
 Pressing the ENTER key displays the turn associated with that leg. - b.
-If the "Off Road" option was selected for navigation (over Land, Sea or Air) the Electronic Compass page is displayed indicating required and current heading.
-When you are traveling off course the inner arrow (indicating required heading) will point in a different direction. - c.
+If the "Off Road" option was selected for navigation (over Land, Sea or Air) the Map or Compass page can be displayed indicating required and current heading.
+When you are traveling off course with the Compass page the inner arrow (indicating required heading) will point in a different direction. - c.
 The internal electronic compass of the 60CSx will only work when it is actually turned on.
 Otherwise it will only relate your moving position.
 Therefore, when the compass is off you must travel at least ten feet in order for the unit to provide accurate heading information.